 How did your career develop after you graduated in Leiden?

 ‘I pursued my Master’s in International Relations and Economics at Johns Hopkins University.
 In the first year I studied in Italy and then did the second year in the US.
 When I got admitted, my mom told everyone in Boskoop.
-Then the husband of her friend who works for the Ministry of Foreign Affairs told Minister Bert Koenders, who had studied at the same American university.
-He sent me a personal letter wishing me luck for my trip.
-It made me even more excited.
 Our village is a real community so everyone knew about the studies and some people even supported me financially.
 It taught me that countries and governments sometimes go off track but your small community will always support you regardless of whether you’re Moroccan or Dutch.

 ‘After my studies, I went into a whirlwind of travels for the World Bank in France, US, Morocco and for the African Development Bank in Tunisia.
 I finally started working on education for the IFC in Morocco and after a year started Maroc4Invest, a firm that supports foreign investors in getting into the Moroccan and African market.